 Camping Shopping List: The Extras

 Even when roughing it, it’s okay to bring more than the bare essentials.
 For example, you’ll need enough camping chairs (since no one wants to stand around a campfire for hours).
-But you’ll get so much use out of it, why not spring for a deluxe model?
-Like one that literally rocks, one made for a baby, or one that has extra support and a built-in table.
 Another way to elevate your campsite is with a hand pump for a standard water cooler jug.
 That way, you won’t need to run to a tap or river for water, or worry about what might be in it.
 Fill-ups for these bottles are cheaper and more environmentally friendly than single-use bottled water. too.
-Finally, whether for appreciating wildlife and nature views, or keeping an eye on the little ones, a good pair of binoculars is an amazing camping extra to have around.
+Finally, whether for appreciating wildlife and nature views, or keeping an eye on the little ones, a good pair of binoculars is a great camping extra to have around.

 Just for Fun

 The most important thing to do when camping is staying comfy and well-fed.
 The second is to have fun.
 Okay, the order here might be debatable.
 The point is, having a few extra toys around is nice, especially in the water.
 One incredibly popular activity on local lakes is stand-up paddle boarding.
 But if you prefer inflatables designed to be pulled around the lake by a boat (the old fashioned way) we’re with you too!
 There are also lounge and group floaties for those who prefer to just hang out.
 They even come in some pretty entertaining designs.
 If you have any inflatables, consider also grabbing an automatic inflator.
 Trust us, your lungs will thank you.
 For times when you’re not in the water, be sure to stock up on other classic camping games like badminton, bocce, or ladder toss.

 Camping Shopping List: The Food